boris-hanin/boris-hanin.github.io/README.md

 ## **About Me**
 I am an Assistant Professor at [Princeton ORFE](https://orfe.princeton.edu/) working on **deep learning, probability, and spectral asymptotics.** Prior to Princeton, I was an Assistant Professor in Mathematics at Texas A&M, an NSF Postdoc at MIT Math, and a PhD student in Math at Northwestern, where I was supervised by Steve Zelditch.

-**Funding**: I am grateful to be supported by an NSF CAREER grant DMS-2143754 and NSF grants DMS-1855684, DMS-2133806.
-I am also a consultant for an ONR MURI on Foundations of Deep Learning.
+**Funding**: I am grateful to be supported by a 2024 Sloan Fellowship in Mathematics NSF CAREER grant DMS-2143754 and NSF grants DMS-1855684, DMS-2133806.

 Please see my [CV](/CV.pdf) for more information.